uyuni-project/uyuni/web/html/src/TYPESCRIPT_MIGRATION.md

 ### `Type '(props: Props) => JSX.Element' is not assignable to type 'string'`

 Usually it means the target expects a string, but you want to pass an element.
-To fix, change the target's props to accept `JSX.Element` which among other things is a superset of `string`.
+To fix, change the target's props to accept `React.ReactNode` which among other things is a superset of `string`.
+Depending on the context, `JSX.Element` can be an alternative option in some cases though.

 ### `import type {Node} from 'react';`